wangziqi2013/wangziqi2013.github.io/_posts/2018-06-19-OmniOrder.markdown

 discourage the invention of a new coherence protocol.
 In the next paragraph we cover in detail the hardware changes required to implement OmniOrder.

+In OmniOrder, each processor is extended with two buffers: One L0 cache to hold speculative values it has written on the cache line, and a Speculative Version Buffer (SVB) that holds the global modification history of cache lines currently in its private cache.
+Both can be organized in a similar way as caches, using a few bits from the address to select cache set, and then use tag comparison to locate the way.
+Four bit vectors are also added to each processor.
+The first two bit vectors are successor vector and predecessor vector.
+They record read/write dependencies into which the current processor participates, as sources and destinations, respectively.